Wall Street ends higher after bounce in oil prices

 Those lowered expectations mean that companies can now more easily impress investors, said Art Hogan, chief market strategist at Wunderlich Securities in New York.

 "This may be one of most hated earnings seasons I remember," Hogan said.
-"We've taken those three negative headwinds and ploughed them as far as we can into the worst-case scenario."
+"We've taken those three negative headwinds and plowed them as far as we can into the worst-case scenario."

-After the bell, Intel Corp (INTC.O) forecast revenue broadly in line with Wall Street's low expectations and signalled a hefty cut in capital expenditures this year, sending its shares up 2.6 percent.
+After the bell, Intel Corp forecast revenue broadly in line with Wall Street's low expectations and signaled a hefty cut in capital expenditures this year, sending its shares up 2.6 percent.

-U.S. railroad CSX Corp CSX.N reported a higher quarterly net profit and announced a $2 billion share repurchase programme, sending its shares 3.43 percent higher in extended trade.
+U.S. railroad CSX Corp reported a higher quarterly net profit and announced a $2 billion share repurchase program, sending its shares 3.43 percent higher in extended trade.

-During the regular session, Chevron's (CVX.N) shares gained 2.2 percent and Exxon (XOM.N) rose 1.5 percent.
+During the regular session, Chevron's shares gained 2.2 percent and Exxon rose 1.5 percent.

-Nokia Oyj is in talks to buy Alcatel-Lucent SA ALUA.PA, a deal that would combine the telecommunications industry's two weakest players.
+Nokia Oyj is in talks to buy Alcatel-Lucent SA, a deal that would combine the telecommunications industry's two weakest players.

-Companies expected to report this week include GE (GE.N), Philip Morris International Inc (PM.N) and Bank of America Corp (BAC.N).
+Companies expected to report this week include GE, Philip Morris International Inc and Bank of America Corp.

-The dollar was down 0.75 percent against a basket of major currencies .DXY, leaving it with a gain of nearly 10 percent so far in 2015.
+The dollar was down 0.75 percent against a basket of major currencies, leaving it with a gain of nearly 10 percent so far in 2015.
 A stronger dollar tends to hurt profits for U.S. multinationals.

 The benchmark S&P 500 posted five new 52-week highs and one new low; the Nasdaq Composite recorded 74 new highs and 32 new lows.